1. Do the words “consequential loss” have a given meaning in law?

 The doctrine has tried to propose definitions of consequential damage in order to conceptualise and clarify its various uses under French law.
 Two main meanings have been identified.

 Second, under a more economic approach, the concept of consequential loss refers to economic losses.
-Legally, this economic definition means that a consequential loss is a specific kind of intangible damage (including for instance the lucrum cessans under Article 1231-2 of the Civil Code), notwithstanding the causality of the damage – direct or indirect.
-This is usually the meaning of the “consequential loss” in industrial contracts, 1 This is not a legal category.
-Just a practical notion, with specific risks and allocation of risks. which are extensively used in the energy sector.
+Legally, this economic definition means that a consequential loss is a specific kind of intangible damage (including for instance the lucrum cessans under Article 1231-2 of the Civil Code), notwithstanding the causality of the damage — direct or indirect.
+This is usually the meaning of the "consequential loss" in industrial contracts,' which are extensively used in the energy sector.

 The context is nevertheless important, since this clause refers to two types of damage: intangible damage, such as "loss of any Works, loss of profit, loss of any contract", and "indirect [...] loss or damage".
 Under French law, these concepts are, on the one hand, intangible economic damage, and, on the other hand, indirect damage.